 The Dolomites is a range of mountains in northeast Italy with 18 peaks to the summit and a beautiful alpine landscape to complement it all.
 A rich diversity of alpine flora thrives in this environment that is made of sheers cliffs, vertical walls, narrow and long valleys, mountain passes, pinnacles, steeples and glaciers.
 It is the perfect blend of adventure, history and a relaxing atmosphere.
 The Dolomites is paradise on earth for nature lovers from all around the world and has been named a UNESCO Natural World Heritage site.
 For those visiting this magical region in Italy, here are the top things to do in the Dolomites to help you plan your upcoming trip.
+You can also check out this hiking guide to help you plan the perfect hiking holiday in North Italy.

 Val di Funes is a very tranquil valley with the Odle Mountains as its backdrop and should be on your list of things to do in the Dolomites.
 You can witness this mesmerizing valley of South Tyrol with a panoramic view of the Dolomites.
 The essence of Val di Funes is in the rocky peaks that surround it, the scent of nature, the forests, the paths, and the rural landscape.